gakalmar/Notes/14_OOP with C#.md

     - Integrated both into VSCode and Rider

 - **Adding unit tests to a solution:**
+    - Simplified process of Unit Testing: (fomr workshop, see detailed process below)
+        - Create a New Project: Add a new Unit Test project, naming it appropriately (e.g., ProjectNameTest).
+        - Setup: Delete the sample class (like Test1) and add a new class (e.g., ClassNameTest).
+        - Developing Tests:
+        - Write new methods for testing, like public void Test_Method_NormalValue.
+        - Add project references for dependencies.
+        - Use Assert statements for verifying outcomes.
+        - Annotate test methods with [Test] attribute.
+        - Execution and Iteration: Run all tests, fix any issues, and re-run.
+Iterate this process.
+        - Expand Test Cases: Include tests for different values like normal, null, etc.

     1. Add a Unit Test Project:
         - Click on explorer - `Add -> New Project...` (.Net Core / Unit Test Project) & name the project (eg. "SampleProjectTest")
         - We use `NUnit` in this course as the testing framework (it gets added to the project's dependencies)